-And frankly, I absolutely love cooking pantry meals because it makes me feel like a forager, finding meals in the far reaches of my cupboards and returning to the family campfire victorious.
+And frankly, I absolutely love cooking pantry meals because it makes me feel like a forager, finding meals in the far reaches of my cupboards, and returning to the family campfire victorious.

 Or maybe that sense of victory only befalls to me?

-Whatever it is, I’ve assembled here a new list of 17 brand-spanking new Clean Out the Pantry Meal Ideas, in addition to the big, fat list my students get.
+Whatever it is, I’ve assembled here a new list of 17 brand-spanking-new Clean Out the Pantry Meal Ideas, in addition to the big, fat list my students get.

 I’ll start with a handful of pantry meal ideas from this very site that I adore, and then I’ll share what else I’ve found on the web.

-- Black Bean Meatballs from Percolate Kitchen One of my personal favorite meal ideas, these black bean meatballs can be tossed together with a few cans and an onion, plus an easy marinara of canned tomatoes and oregano.
+- Black Bean Meatballs from Percolate Kitchen One of my personal favorite pantry meal ideas, these black bean meatballs can be tossed together with a few cans and onion, plus an easy marinara of canned tomatoes and oregano.

-2. Chili Lime Tuna Salad Pita Pockets from Percolate Kitchen I make this easy salad with pre-flvaored tuna packets I get from SafeCatch, this incredible tasting canned tuna that’s 100% safe for pregnant women to eat.
+2. Chili Lime Tuna Salad Pita Pockets from Percolate Kitchen I make this easy salad with pre-flavored tuna packets I get from SafeCatch, this incredible tasting canned tuna that’s 100% safe for pregnant women to eat.
 Since I lived on tuna melts through at least one of my pregnancies, I can’t tell you how much this meant to me!
 I love making this salad for lunches throughout the week.